-- De-escalate, not escalate, situations; - Keep students in the classroom; - Provide direct instruction early in the year about expected behavior, review and remind about expected behavior daily, and be consistent; - Model behavior that promotes safety; - Work with support from School administration and other colleagues after any critical situation to find ways to prevent future incidents; and - Focus on lessons while always monitoring student behavior and interactions.
+- De-escalate, not escalate, situations. - Keep students in the classroom. - Provide direct instruction early in the year about expected behavior, routines, and procedures. - Consistently review and remind students about classroom expectations. - Model behaviors that promote safety, care, and belonging. - Work with support from School administration and other colleagues after any critical situation to find ways to prevent future incidents.

+• Focus on lessons while always monitoring student behavior and interactions.